OyvindLunde/TTK4145-Heislab/README.md

 **Create software for controlling `n` elevators working in parallel across `m` floors.**
 We were free to implement our solution however we wanted, but there were some system requirements which had to be fulfilled:

   - **No orders are lost**
+     Once the light on a hall call button is turned on, an elevator should arrive at that floor.
   - **Multiple elevators should be more efficient than one**
+     Similarly for a cab call, but only the elevator at that specific workspace should take the order.
   - **An Inidividual elevator should behave sensibly and efficiently**
+     This means handling network packet loss, losing network connection entirely, software that crashes, and losing power - both to the elevator motor and the machine that controls the elevator.
   - **The lights should function as expected**

-Additionally there were some behaviour left unspecified which we solved excellently.
+     If the elevator is disconnected from the network, it should still serve all the currently active orders (ie. whatever lights are showing)

 ## Usage
 **Prerequisites for running the program**